poshtkohi/psml/README.md

 ![PSML conceptual framework](/assets/images/psml.png)

 PSML framework is completely built on top of the Parvicursor infrastracture (see https://github.com/poshtkohi/pads).
 PSML compiler emits native Parvicursor-compliant codes that can be compiled by any existing C++ compiler.
 This compiler generates an intermediate C++ code which is called Native PSML.
-The parallel algorithm is shown below:
+The architecture of the compiler is shown below:

 ![The PSML tool flow: PSML compiler suite and parallel execution framework](/assets/images/psml-compiler.png)